Categories: Resource

 Step 1: Understand Your Values

-First, make sure you understand the value of your own personal values.
+First, make sure you understand the value of your values.
 What do they mean to you?
 Do they align with what you want for your future?
 If not, make changes so that they do.
 Your values should help guide every decision you make as an entrepreneur.

 Step 2: Set goals